Destiny Church (New Zealand): Broadcasting

+Destiny School

+The church also operates a composite school (catering for both primary and secondary students), known as Destiny School, which uses the Cambridge education system alongside the New Zealand curriculum.

 History

 Origins

 The Destiny Church movement was founded in 1998 from 20 members of Lake City Church in Rotorua, initially calling itself City Church Auckland.
 Destiny Church was founded by Brian Tamaki and his wife Hannah Tamaki, who continue to serve as Visionary and Senior Ministers of Destiny Church.
 Destiny Church had a close relationship with New Birth Missionary Baptist Church in Atlanta, USA, the church of Bishop Eddie Long.
 In his autobiography Tamaki described meeting Long, "my spiritual father", in 2002.
-Historian Peter Lineham has compared Destiny Church's liturgy progression away from orthodox Christianity to the late 1920's Ratana movement's divergence and eventual excommunication.
+Historian Peter Lineham has compared Destiny Church's liturgy progression away from orthodox Christianity to the late 1920s Ratana movement's divergence and eventual excommunication.
 Lineham also notes the usages of the historic and strong belief within Christianity in Māoridom to promote his reach and teachings.

 Enough is Enough rally

 Destiny Church has campaigned for a return to what it considers to be "Christian moral values" in New Zealand society, particularly for the "sanctity of marriage between a husband and wife".
 In August 2004, Destiny members marched on Parliament under their "Enough is Enough" rally which drew 5000 protesters against civil unions legislation.
 The rally attracted considerable criticism.
 The black T-shirts and track-pants worn by many of the marchers prompted negative comparisons with Nazi storm-troopers in the New Zealand media.
 When the rally was in progress, Tamaki indicated that he did not want to be a politician, saying, "I have a higher calling than a politician, I am a man of God."
 A second march occurred in Auckland along with the Christian Life Centre and the City Impact Churches on 5 March 2005.